dansalmo/Project4/README.md

 ### Task 3 - Description of problem and solution proposal for provided query
-The problem for implementing the query for those that don't like workshops and don't like sessions after 7 pm was the need for more than one inequality.
+The problem for implementing the query for those that don't like workshops and don't like sessions after 7 pm was the need for more than one inequality on different fields.
 The error was:

 `BadRequestError: Only one inequality filter per query is supported.
 Encountered both typeOfSession and startDateTime`